curityio/oauth-agent-kotlin-spring-fapi/doc/Setup.md

 # How to Run the Financial-grade Token Handler Locally

 Follow the below steps to get set up for developing and testing the token handler itself.
+This instruction will show you \
+how to set up the Token Handler together with an instance of the Curity Identity Server used as the Authorization Server.

 ## Prerequisites